 Paul Hype Page & Co can act as the named company secretary for your company to comply with the Companies Act.
 If we do so, one of our qualified secretaries will act as the named secretary for the company.

-A Singapore company secretary will be responsible for assisting the directors and other senior managers with the management of their respective workloads.
-Company secretary services include a range of duties aimed at assisting the directors and shareholders of the company.
-This is part of their corporate secretarial service duties.
-The company secretary ensure the company in Singapore complies with the legal requirements needed.
-They will oversee the filing of annual returns, the register of members, share transfers, board resolutions and other decisions of the board, and share certificates.
+A Singapore company secretary is tasked with assisting the directors and other senior managers with the management of their respective workloads.
+Company secretary services include a range of duties intended to assist the directors, board members, and shareholders of the company.
+The company secretary ensures the company in Singapore complies with all necessary legal requirements.
+The secretary oversees the filing of annual returns, the registration of members, share transfers, board resolutions and other decisions of the board, and share certificates.
 Understand the needs of yearly company’s ACRA Compliance and how yearly tax filing requirement

-- Director’s Resolutions in Writing pertaining to matters such as opening bank accounts, registered office, interim dividend, loan facility, etc
+Record directors’ resolutions in writing, especially those pertaining to matters such as opening of bank accounts, registration of an office, interim dividends, and loans

-- Annual General Meeting including application for extension to hold the Annual General Meeting of the company
+Apply for necessary extensions to hold the Annual General Meeting (AGM) of the company

-- Submission of statutory returns with the Registry of Companies
+Submit statutory returns to the Registrar of Companies

 For all official documents, a company seal must be used for certification.

 Section 171 of the Companies Act requires a company to appoint a company secretary.
-The office of secretary shall not be left vacant for more than 6 months at any one time.
+The position of secretary must not be left vacant for more than 6 months at any one time.
 Private limited companies need not appoint a professionally qualified secretary.
-However a secretary must still be appointed.
+However, a secretary must nevertheless be appointed.
 Only public companies must appoint a professionally qualified secretary.